Oops! Something went wrong while submitting the form

 However, those who cause or enable any of the above violations risk prosecution for enabling.
 "Enable" means to supply another with the means, knowledge, or opportunity to commit the crime when the person authorizing or allowing such knows or reasonably should know that the child will be placed at risk of child abuse as described above.

-Both child abuse and enabling child abuse are considered felonies, and a conviction for either charge can have a lasting negative impact on the remaining life of the convicted person.
+Both child abuse and enabling child abuse are Class A3 felonies under 21 O.S. § 843.5(A) and a conviction for either charge can have a lasting negative impact on the remaining life of the convicted person.

 It goes without questioning that the children of Oklahoma deserve the greatest protections that our state can possibly provide.
 However, this ideal sometimes leads to hasty decisions and the biased prosecution of individuals before such punishment is even justified given the particular situation’s circumstances.
 Child neglect cases, much like abuse cases, are some of the easiest allegations for the prosecution to make and sustain, in part due to society’s ultrasensitive position on the welfare of our children.
 Understandably, serious issues require serious representation.